erikwt/loca/README.md

 Example usages below.

 ## Download
-There is a Linux x86-64 binary available in [the download section](https://github.com/erikwt/loca/downloads/).
+There is a OSX binary available in [the releases section](https://github.com/erikwt/loca/releases/).
 To use loca on other platforms, just build the binary from source as described below.

 ## Building